 This kind of comment is something that I, and many other autistic people, get confronted with frequently.
 Not 'looking' or 'seeming' or 'behaving' like one assumes an autistic person should.
-So I'm going to do a round-up of my thoughts on this.
-They get more personally pertinent as they go along.
+Here are a few thoughts.

 We first started talking about 'autism' in 1938.
 That means that as a concept it's only been around for 80 years and is still a very new area of study.

 While the media may portray autistic boys and men inaccurately, they simply don't portray autistic girls and women.
 The first thing I ever saw about autism in girls was a documentary called 'Girls with Autism' on ITV in 2015.
-I was 25 and was diagnosed shortly afterwards.
+I was 25 and it was what prompted my diagnosis.

 There is a theory that autism 'presents differently' in males and females.
 I don't think it's as clear cut as that, but as a generalisation, I believe it can seem that way because of how we socialise boys and girls differently in our society.

 Gender aside, people are individuals.
 As the saying goes, 'if you've met one person with autism, you've met one person with autism'.
-If you have an autistic cousin or neighbour, that's great.
-It doesn't mean I'm the same as them.
+Everyone has their own unique personalities, circumstances, memories, experiences... and that is the same whether you're autistic or not.

 This is a biggie for me.
 'Masking' in the autism world essentially means acting in a 'neurotypical' manner.
 To put it another way, I am pretending.
 I have learnt throughout my life how to 'fit in' and 'be normal(ish)' by defying my natural instincts.
 It is exhausting.
 It's also sad because not only do I not get to be myself very much, but it takes years for me to let my guard down and allow someone else to truly get to know me.